daidahao/C-CPP-Programming-Notes/lecture8.md

 `my_list.size()`

 `my_list.push_back(e)`
+adds element at the end

+`my_list.pop_back()`
+deletes last element

 `my_list.insert(pos, e)`

 **No garbage collector in C++.**

-In Java, an object is always a reference (always created with new).
+In Java, an object is always a reference (always created with `new`).
 Not in C++, where you can either declare an object or declare a pointer and allocate the object dynamically.

 `ClassType object;`